Orgoroso

-Orgoroso is a village or populated centre in the Paysandú Department of western Uruguay.
+Orgoroso is a village in the Paysandú Department of western Uruguay.

 Geography

 It is located on Ruta 90 about 53 km east of the department capital Paysandú and 32 km west of Guichón.
 The railroad track that joins the city of Paysandú with Paso de los Toros passes through the south limits of the village.

 Population

 In 2011 Orgoroso had a population of 583.